metaschema/oxyzen/README.md

 And our fully featured gui, metaschema
 https://cdn.rawgit.com/metaschema/metaschema/master/app.html

-In json's dbs the structure is pretty much free, however,  except for special occasions, I' ve seen the "document collection concept" been preferable, scalable and reusable, sharable also.

-Most of the projects for the micro and the small business could be covered by a bunch of collections, given firebase's integrated login.
-I figured, if i was to use a document collections structure for a project I could as well benefit from the know factors of the data structure.

 I know the answer on the forum about textual searches suggests the use of elastic search via the use of some other server, but I found micro and small projects could not benefit from such an aggravation in the complexity of the structure - and manteinance.
 Especially when this experimental indexing function works so well.